HyacinthBots/website/docs/index.md

 services and excitement to run your Discord server!

 Come and have a look around!
 If you're interested in learning more about us, why not checkout the [about us](./about.md) page.
 Maybe you're looking for a list of our bots?
 Head over to [bots](./bots.md) to find out more.
-And if you're just here for a quick look, thanks for stopping by, hope to see you again soon! :D
+If you're just here for a quick look, thanks for stopping by, hope to see you again soon! :D